Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 Alcoholics Anonymous is a very helpful place to go if you’re looking to stop drinking and figure out a happy, healthy, sober way of living.

-I’m grateful for all the love and support I receive in Alcoholics Anonymous and yet I do most of my work outside of AA practicing the principles in all my affairs.
+I’m grateful for all the love and support I receive from Alcoholics Anonymous and yet I do most of my work outside of AA practicing the principles in all my affairs.
 Reading books.

 I figured if “The Book of Alcoholics Anonymous” could help me that much from my drinking, how much can the book “How Not to Die?“ Help me with my diet?
 How much can “The Power of Now“ help me with my spirituality?
 How much can “The Power of Vulnerability“ help me with my communication?